How to Plant, Grow and Care For Peperomia Hope

 Scale insects form brown hard spots on the leaves, which are quite difficult to remove with water.

-Another sucking insect is scale which forms brown spots on leaves, especially on the undersides.
-These spots are hard shells that are hard to remove with just water and may need to be scraped off and then followed up with a spray of insecticidal soap.
+Another sap-sucking insect, scale forms brown spots on leaves, especially on the undersides.
+These spots are hard shells that resist removal with water alone and may need scraping off, followed by a spray of insecticidal soap.

-Heavy infestations require a stronger commercial product administered as per the manufacturer’s instructions.
+Heavy infestations require a stronger commercial product.
+Administer it according to the manufacturer’s instructions.

 Aphids